tayden1990/GlobGram-alpha-v2.0.0/README.md

 - Return 200 to preflight OPTIONS

 Notes:
-- The app uses the standard `Authorization` header for NIP-98 and does not send any non-standard `X-Authorization` header.
+- The app uses the standard `Authorization` header for NIP‑98 and does not send any non‑standard `X-Authorization` header.
 Make sure your server includes `Authorization` in `Access-Control-Allow-Headers`.
 - Multipart/form-data uploads trigger a preflight due to `Content-Type`.
 Ensure `Access-Control-Allow-Headers` includes `Content-Type`.

 3) Configure production env via GitHub Secrets
 Add these repository Secrets, then redeploy:
-- VITE_UPLOAD_BASE_URL → e.g. `https://media.example.com/upload` (NIP-96) or `https://media.example.com` (simple)
+- VITE_UPLOAD_BASE_URL → e.g. `https://media.example.com/upload` (NIP‑96) or `https://media.example.com` (simple)
 - VITE_UPLOAD_MODE → `nip96` or `simple`
 - VITE_UPLOAD_AUTH_MODE → `none` | `token` | `nip98`
 - VITE_UPLOAD_AUTH_TOKEN → only if using `token`